sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/udbhaTabhaTTaH/kAvyAlankArasArasangrahaH.md

-प्रायशः [साम्यमेव सूचितम्](# "Alankarasarvasva, p.
-3")point to the fact that Udbhaṭa wasa standard author on Alaṅkāra and had written somealaṅkāra works besides the present one.
+प्रायशः साम्यमेव सूचितम्[^8]point to the fact that Udbhaṭa wasa standard author on Alaṅkāra and had written somealaṅkāra works besides the present one.
 For the subjectsreferred to in the above passages are foriegn to this treatise.

+[^8]: "Alankarasarvasva, p.
+3"

  The poem Kumārasambhava which was composedby Udbhața evidently contained the same theme thatmakes the story of the Kumārasambhava of Kālidāsa.
 Andprobably this was the reason why it was altogether lostto Sanskrit Literature except the fragment that exists inthe shape of the examples of Kāvyālaṁkārasārasangraha.Although it is no wonder that the Kumārasambhava ofUdbhața could not hold out for long against the established eminence of the poem of the Prince of poets, still hispoetry is not of a low order and if its subject were not thesame as that of Kālidāsa's Kumārasambhava it wouldsurely have held its own upto this time.
 The verses includedin the present work as examples are 94 and they are probab.ly one Sarga of the whole poem as the thread of the narrative goes on fairly unbroken from beginning to end.
 Butsometimes the natural order of verses seems to be changed.
-Thus the natural position of the [8th](# "See The text, p.
-8.")verse seems to beafter the [5th.](# "Idem, p.
-6.")It is standing without a verb in its present position.
-The [33rd](# "Idem, p.
-33.")verse should have its natural placeafter the [31st](# "Idem, p.
-30."),for the [32nd](# "Idem, p.
-32.")verse contains the exclamationof the pt and not the thoughts of Śiva as is required bythe 33rdverse.⁷A little gap is also occasionally experiencedbetween the meanings of two verses.
+Thus the natural position of the 8th[^10]verse seems to beafter the 5th.[^11]It is standing without a verb in its present position.
+The 33rd[^12]verse should have its natural placeafter the 31st[^13],for the 32nd[^14]verse contains the exclamationof the pt and not the thoughts of Śiva as is required bythe 33rdverse.⁷A little gap is also occasionally experiencedbetween the meanings of two verses.
 Butthat is quite natural in a narrative specially composed toillustrate all figures in a settled order.
 Notwithstandingthis, there is a great beauty in the description and the style which makes it a great pleasure to read the poem even
 ————————————————————————————————————

+[^10]: "See The text, p.
+8."

+[^11]: "Idem, p.
+6."

+[^12]: "Idem, p.
+33."

+[^13]: "Idem, p.
+30."

+[^14]: "Idem, p.
+32."

  7. Idem, p.
 33. See appendix II for the verses given in the order in which they exist in the text.